ARRL

 • Italian astronaut Paolo Nespoli on board the ISS talks to students at Fair Lawn, NJ

 March 2011 - Students gathered at Fair Lawn High School in New Jersey, to take part in a scheduled ARISS contact organized by junior Zach Feinberg.
 “I’ve always found space fascinating and wanted to speak to an astronaut,” Feinberg said.
 “I wanted to bring my passion for technology and science to others.”
-Five students asked Italian astronaut, Paolo Nespoli, who was orbiting at 17,000 mph above the Earth's surface several questions.
-To read the full story, click on the "Learn More" link below.
+Five students asked Italian astronaut, Paolo Nespoli, who was orbiting at 17,000 mph above the Earth's surface, several questions.

 • North Texas 4th Graders Talk to Astronaut on International Space Station

-March 2010-- Walnut Creek Elementary Students in Azle, Texas recently had the experience of a lifetime when they azle_texas_march2010.JPGmade contact with Japanese astronaut Soichi Noguchi aboard the International Space Station.
+March 2010-- Walnut Creek Elementary Students in Azle, Texas recently had the experience of a lifetime when they A girl speaking into a microphone.made contact with Japanese astronaut Soichi Noguchi aboard the International Space Station.
 As participants in the Amateur Radio on the International Space Station program (ARISS), the 4th graders used amateur radio to ask Noguchi questions during the 10 minute opportunity.
 Fox 4 News covered the event.

 • Astronaut Jeffrey Williams Chats with Italian Students via ARISS Contact